Help for Canine Incontinence

 Something you might want to consider is a waterproof throw for your incontinent dog.
 I find a throw to be quite versatile.

-Using the dog throw on your dog’s bed makes it easier to keep her bed clean and fresh smelling.
+Place the dog throw on your dog’s bed to make it easier to keep her bed clean and fresh smelling.
+Simply wash the cover instead of washing the whole bed.

 Here are the features that I like about the Teton Dog throw: